axelf4/axelf4.github.io/_posts/2020-08-24-rust-style-futures-in-c.md

 futures are lazy and do not make progress unless actively told to do so.
-No one knows better than the future itself when it should be polled again - *awoken* - so the context given to all futures allows them to awake their own task.
+No one knows better than the future itself when it should be polled again - *awoken* - so the context given to all futures allows them to awaken their own task.
 With many parallel tasks the additional complexity would make itself apparent here, but in our case something like
 ```c